-HONORARIA PROCEUDRE
+HONORARIA Procedure and Regulations

 Purpose

 This procedure has been created to ensure that the payment of honoraria to members of the Board upholds the definition of honoraria and is within the law.

 This procedure has been created to establish a method and guidelines for the distribution of honoraria to sub-editors of ANUSM.